 Because the only way to get here is by ferry or chartered, you should plan your journey in advance.
 The Dry Tortugas Ferry is $190 per person.
 This includes park entrance as well as breakfast, lunch, and complimentary snorkeling equipment plus a tour of the Fort.

 Because these are some of the most vibrant coral reefs in Florida, expect to see tropical fish, coral, starfish, and queen conchs.
 Also, keep your eyes open for sea turtles!
 Tortugas is Spanish for turtles, after all.
+This is truly home to some of the best snorkeling in the Florida Keys!

 Don’t forget to look out for the Historic Coaling Pier Pilings, the Moat wall, and the Coral heads.
 Charter your own boat and you can also snorkel Little Africa Reef and the Windjammer Wreck.